 While there is little written specifically about who pays capital gains taxes on the sale of joint ownership property, the IRS Publication 550 notes that, in general, each owner is responsible for reporting a capital gain or loss on the sale of a real estate asset.

 Basically, as part of the return, you would need to report the capital gain (or loss) on Form 1099-B and add information detailing the percentage of your proceeds and initial cost basis.
-You might also have to add additional information, letting the IRS know that the property in question was jointly owned with the proceeds reported on the co-owners’ tax returns.
-To be sure you’re reporting the right information, it’s a good idea to check with your tax advisor.
+You might also have to add additional information, letting the IRS know that the property in question was jointly owned with the proceeds reflected on the co-owners’ tax returns.
+To be sure you’re reporting the right information, check with your tax advisor.

-Basically, the simple answer to the question about joint ownership on real estate is that you’ll each be responsible for your share of taxes, just like you were responsible for your share of expenses while owning that property.
+Basically, the simple answer to the question about joint ownership of real estate is that you’ll each be responsible for your share of taxes.
+This is just like when you were responsible for your share of expenses while owning that property.